 Welcome to the first post of the Grandma’s Magic Pillows blog!
 With the world going through a global pandemic and our daily lives much different than we ever imagined, I felt the desire to start a blog in which we can connect and talk about some of the issues you are facing as parents.
+Parents are seeking help, support, and encouragement.
 With eight grandchildren, I understand a lot of the concerns and issues that parents today face, and through this blog and my Grandma’s Magic Pillows, I hope to help you face them a little bit easier.

 A “New Normal” for Families During COVID-19

 I know that so many parents struggled over the last few months with dramatic changes in their children’s lives.
 School came to a screeching halt without any warning, and suddenly you were tasked with either finding daycare at the last minute or keeping your toddlers and pre-school aged children occupied while you worked from home.
-Parents of school aged children suddenly became teacher’s aides, trying to figure out how to get all their e-learning goals accomplished while also handling your regular responsibilities.
+Parents of school aged children are looking for help as they suddenly became teacher’s aides, trying to figure out how to get all their e-learning goals accomplished while also handling your regular responsibilities.
 All of this was happening without the normal energy outlets that so many kids have, like sports or scouts or other after school activities.
+Parents are seeking help and support.

 And now it’s summer.
 That should be easy, right?